naxane/SDL3-cs/README.md

 There exists a higher level API that is more idiomatic to C# which does not require usage of the `unsafe` keyword.
 Basically, it's a wrapper over the direct native C# bindings.
 There are however some decisions made that differ from the native bindings.

-1. `Descriptor` objects.
-These are C# classes that are intended to be allocated normally and then disposed using `IDisposable` pattern after the GPU resource is created.
-They wrap the `SDL_gpu` `XYZCreateInfo` structs and are used to properly fill these structs.
-E.g., `GraphicsPipelineDescriptor`, `GraphicsShaderDescriptor`, `SamplerDescriptor`, `TextureDescriptor`, etc.
+1. `Options` objects.
+These are C# classes that are used to create objects.
+They are intended to be allocated normally and then disposed using `IDisposable` pattern after the object is created.
+For example, there are `GpuXYZOptions` to properly fill in the `XYZCreateInfo` structs such as `GpuGraphicsPipelineOptions`, `GpuGraphicsShaderOptions`, `GpuSamplerOptios`, `GpuTextureOptions`, etc.

 ### "Unsafe" API